 Ferns Make Excellent Border Plants

-To form beautiful and nearly maintenance free borders in your yard, ferns are an excellent choice.
+You can form beautiful and nearly maintenance-free borders in your yard, and ferns are an excellent choice.

 HAY SCENT FERN

 The Hay scent fern can grow to 1 to 3 feet tall and spreads an impressive distance of over 30 feet.
-This fern is a very aggressive grower, and invasive to surrounding plants.
+This fern is a very aggressive grower and invasive to surrounding plants.
 It requires little water, with a moisture level of low to medium.
-Maintenance of this plant is small.
+The maintenance of this plant is minor.
 This highly successful variation is hearty in zones 3 through 8.

 NEW YORK FERNS

 The Glade fern is a beautiful variety of fern with tiny leaves on expansive branches.
-It will grow to a height of 3 feet, and the plants grow in clumps that are asymmetric.
-It is a deciduous plant that thrives in rich, moist wooded areas.
-The maintenance of this variety is low to moderate with easy removal of unwanted individual growth.
+It will grow to a height of 3 feet, and the plants grow in asymmetric clumps.
+It is a deciduous plant that thrives in affluent, moist wooded areas.
+The maintenance of this variety is low to moderate, with easy removal of unwanted individual growth.
 This plant is heartiest in zones 3 through 8.

 When planning borders for your landscaping needs, ferns are an excellent choice.
-Christmas Fern, Hay Scent Fern, New York Ferns, or Glade Fern will all make a bold and luscious border for any yard.
-These near maintenance free plants will add a constant touch of green as well as tropical beauty to any landscape border.
+Christmas Fern, Hay Scent Fern, New York Ferns, or Glade Fern will make a bold and luscious border for any yard.
+These near-maintenance free plants will add a constant touch of green and tropical beauty to any landscape border.

 Designing a flower garden for hummingbirds can be endless, creative fun.
 Hummingbirds are attracted to a variety of plants and flowers in all shapes, sizes, and colors.
 Some of the favorites are petunia and bee balm.
 The nectar-bearing flowers that hummingbirds want are often divided into color groups, making it easier to design a flower garden.

 Hummingbirds are said to be highly attracted to shades of red.
 The most popular red flowers are the daylily, columbine flower, and cardinal flower.
-Combining these red favorites with any of the vast arrays of other hummingbird flowers creates beautiful landscaping as well as a haven for the little birds.
+Combining these red favorites with any of the vast arrays of other hummingbird flowers creates beautiful landscaping and a haven for the little birds.
 To add a splash of white, use viburnum, which flowers white although its berries are red.
 For more orange, grab some red hot pokers, also called torch lilies.
-The torch lily plant is a tall, thin stalk topped by red, orange and yellow flowers.
-Give a hint of mysterious, dark appeal to your special garden by planting some black velvet petunias or brighten up your palette with splashes of pink bee balm and blue lupine.
+The torch lily plant is a tall, thin stalk topped by red, orange, and yellow flowers.
+Give a hint of mysterious, dark appeal to your unique garden by planting some black velvet petunias or brighten up your palette with splashes of pink bee balm and blue lupine.

 Considering the varying heights of each flower will add another layer of artistic creativity to the process of laying out a wonderland of beauty and buzzing.
-For instance, delphiniums grow anywhere between two feet to six feet, a tall plant with vibrant flowers, while blue hill sage will only grow to just over a foot.
-The sage would be covered by the delphinium if planted to close together.
-However, Liatris and verbena both grow to the same three to four feet in height making them well complementing of one another.
+For instance, delphiniums grow anywhere between two feet to six feet, a tall plant with vibrant flowers, while blue hill sage will only grow to just over afoot.
+The sage would be covered by the delphinium if planted too close together.
+However, Liatris and verbena both grow to the same three to four feet in height, making them well complementing one another.

 Live Moss Provides a Nice Backdrop in Your Garden

 Live Moss is a great way to add the beauty of a rainfall forest to your existing garden.
-This lush, green-carpeted ground cover filters the air, purifies the rain and adds a mystical tranquility to your yard.
-It is often used in fairytale gardens, as borders, plant around stepping stones, to fill in gardens, on concrete walls, and as backdrops to highlight plants such as ferns, woodland flowers and ground covers that enjoy the same environment.
-Cushion Moss, Carpet Moss, Sheet Moss, and Rock Cap Moss provides some of the most versatile backdrops to use in your garden.
+This lush, green-carpeted ground cover filters the air, purifies the rain and adds mystical tranquility to your yard.
+It is often used in fairytale gardens as borders, plant around stepping stones, fill in gardens, concrete walls, and backdrops to highlight plants such as ferns, woodland flowers, and ground covers that enjoy the same environment.
+Cushion Moss, Carpet Moss, Sheet Moss, and Rock Cap Moss provide some of the most versatile backdrops to use in your garden.

-This is a light green moss with a silvery-white hint to it.
-It has tiny leaves and grows in a round, cushion balls.
-It grows 3 feet wide and up to 3 inches tall.
+That is a light green moss with a silvery-white hint to it.
+It has tiny leaves and grows in round cushion balls; It grows 3 feet wide and 3 inches tall.
 It does not have roots or flowers and can be found in soil, rotting logs, and around the base of both live and dead trees.
 This moss helps prevent erosion and provides shelter for insects and animals such as water bears.
 Use in shady areas and as a backdrop for existing garden plants.

-This moss carpets the ground.
-Its leaves grow parallel to each other and taper into a serrated-looking point at the end.
+This moss carpets the ground; Its leaves grow parallel to each other and taper into a serrated-looking point at the end.
 It turns golden green in the spring and dark green as it ages.
-This moss is great as a ground cover in gardens and as a backdrop to highlight garden plants.
+This moss is excellent as a ground cover in gardens and as a backdrop to highlight garden plants.

-This medium-green, low growing moss is peeled from the back of rock and soil surfaces.
-It thrives in the shade and is just perfect for moss paths, between stepping stones and patio stones, and low traffic areas.
+This medium-green, low-growing moss is peeled from the back of rock and soil surfaces.
+It thrives in the shade and is perfect for moss paths, stepping stones and patio stones, and low traffic areas.
 It is the perfect highlight for evergreen ground covers and delicate wildflowers.

 Rock Cap Moss

-This thin and frilly, exotic moss is fast growing and can cover a rock, forming a cap, in no time, which suggests its name.
-It stays lush and dark green year round and can grow in some different climates, such as cold winters and hot summer months and thrives in a variety of soils like sand, clay, and loam.
-This works great in gardens with rocks and boulders to create a unique backdrop for your garden.
+This thin and frilly, exotic moss is fast-growing and can cover a rock, forming a cap, in no time, which suggests its name.
+It stays lush and dark green year-round and can grow in some different climates, such as cold winters and hot summer months, and thrives in various soils like sand, clay, and loam.
+That works great in gardens with rocks and boulders to create a unique backdrop for your garden.